owise1/ic-file-server/readme.md

 ```
 PARTY_MODE=false // if true anyone can add file to any user (i.e. no auth)
 ADMIN= // 0x.... address of admin
+ADMIN_HOME= // domain that the master admin .ic lives

 JWT_SECRET= // if this doesnt exist one will be generated on every restart